UPDATED: February 16, 2023

 Evaluations are how we ensure that the house league teams are all roughly equal in abilities.
 This gives the coaches a chance to evaluate the players and make equal teams.
 We will confirm by email closer to the date what time and where each player is to attend.

 Also known as competitive, rep, or travel team.
 Our River Cats program provides players with the opportunity to play a more competitive level.
 These teams are made up in each division of players from the house league teams in our league.
 Therefore, all players interested in playing all-star must play house league.
-The all-star team is then chosen and will have separate practices and will participate in tournaments (as determined by coaches) and playdowns.
-Playdowns occur early in July within each district with the winner of each district going on to provincials, and if they win there, then nationals.
+The all-star team is then chosen and will have separate practices and will participate in tournaments (as determined by coaches) and have the opportunity for playdowns.
+Playdowns occur early in July within each district with the winner of each district going on to provincials, and if they win there, nationals and the lucky winner goes to Little League World Series.
 There will be tryouts for this team and there will be additional fees.
 Proof of residency within our region will be required at try-outs.

 Sr: head coach: Kevin Chiasson

-We will attempt to have rain out games rescheduled to be played on the Sundays’ the week that the rainouts occur.
+We will attempt to have rain out games rescheduled to be played on the Sundays’ the week that the rainouts occur or when fields are available.

 Riverside Park is the main site with 3 diamonds in use.